TravelByRocket/kj6-dev/content/atlas/project010.md

     * 20+ Modifiers (like `.padding` or `.underline`, but not arguments like `.leading`)
     * 6+ Layouts Views (3+ `VStack`, 2+ `HStack` and 1+ `ZStack`)
     * Long strings stored in `enum Constants` (never source code lines over 120 characters)
-* C4W5 Sep 25 (5 Points): Interactive Views and Navigation
+* C4W5 Sep 25 (15 Points): Interactive Views and Navigation
+    * SEE CANVAS RUBRIC FOR EXACT DETAILS
     * Must submit through GitHub Classroom assignment
     * Every page in its own file with a preview
     * Every page with a descriptive name